 Merge Contact Lanes

-When you select a contact column in View by, you may have multiple lanes with cards that are intended to be assigned to one person.
+When you select a Contact List column in View by, you may have multiple lanes with cards that are intended to be assigned to one person.
 For example, you may have multiple lanes named Sally Smart (if Sally is assigned to cards with more than one email address), or you may have a lane named Sally and another lane named Sally Smart.
 You'll have more than one lane because both the name and the email address of a contact need to match, otherwise they are treated as separate people with their own lanes.

 You can merge lanes by changing the names of lanes as needed for the contacts to match exactly—having the same contact name and email address.

 Once two lanes are named with the same contact (same name and email address), a window appears for you to confirm that you want to merge the lanes.
 Select Merge to combine the lanes or select Cancel to undo the change to the name of the lane and keep the lanes separate.

 If resource management has been enabled, you can see overallocation of your resources.
 View by a Contact column to drag-and-drop overallocated cards to different lanes—reassigning them to someone else.
 For details on the Resource Management feature, see Resource Management and Allocation.